vectordotdev/vector/docs/usage/configuration/sinks/elasticsearch.md

 prevent Vector from starting is one sink is unhealthy, preventing the other healthy sinks from receiving data.

+### Nested Documents

+Vector will explode events into nested documents before writing them to Elasticsearch.
+Vector assumes keys with a . delimit nested fields.
+You can read more about how Vector handles nested documents in the [Data Model document][docs.data_model].

 ### Partitioning

 Partitioning is controlled via the `index`